aws-observability/aws-rum-web/docs/migration_full_to_slim.md

 Slim is a smaller, imperative build of the RUM web client — ~10 KB gzipped vs ~50 KB for the full distribution.
 Migrating is mostly a matter of changing the import and doing explicitly what the full build did implicitly.

-If you haven't already, skim [`packages/slim.md`](./packages/slim.md) for the full picture of what slim does and doesn't include.
+If you haven't already, skim the [`@aws-rum/web-slim` README](../packages/slim/README.md) for the full picture of what slim does and doesn't include.

 ## TL;DR